 NHMRC does not investigate allegations of research misconduct or potential breaches of the Australian Code for the Responsible Conduct of Research 2018 (the Code).
 This is the responsibility of the relevant research institution, as stated in the Code.

-The fact sheets below provide advice on how to raise concerns about research integrity.
+The fact sheets below provide advice on how to raise concerns about research integrity (available in Downloads section):

 The Australian Research Integrity Committee (ARIC), supported by both NHMRC and the Australian Research Council, provides a mechanism for review of research integrity investigations.